 Below is everything we knew about the Maruti Wagon R EV:

 Video: youtube.com/Rahul Choudhary

-Maruti previewed the design language of its next generation line of vehicles using the ‘Futuro-E’ concept at the 2020 Auto Expo.
-It must be noted that the company has displayed several electrified vehicles in the previous editions of the show, including the Eeco ‘Charge’ and the SX4 Hybrid though not intended for customers.
+Maruti previewed the design language of its next-generation line of vehicles using the ‘Futuro-E’ concept at the 2020 Auto Expo.
+It must be noted that the company has displayed several electrified vehicles in the previous editions of the show, including the Eeco ‘Charge’ and the SX4 Hybrid, though not intended for customers.
 None of these concepts have a direct connection to the Wagon R.

-The gear selector module has a setting marked as ‘B’ which, according to 91Wheels, denotes the Brake Regeneration function.
+The gear selector module had a setting marked as ‘B’ which, according to 91Wheels, denoted the Brake Regeneration function.
 Brake Regeneration charges the battery while braking or when you take the foot off the accelerator pedal, in turn, increasing the driving range of the car.
 This feature is the most effective in city driving when the stop-go scenario is experienced frequently, and car companies offer different levels that can be selected based on the driver’s requirement of range vs. driving smoothness.

 Video Source: youtube.com/91Wheels